nst-mznts/nst-mznts/README.md

 </details>

+🔭 I’m currently working on: Project Management Application

+🌱 I’m currently learning: TypeScript

 <!--
 **nst-mznts/nst-mznts** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Project Management Application
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning TypeScript
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...